snozh5/temp/Support Vector Machine.md

 - **The Radial Basis Function (RBF) kernel:-** This kernel is one of the most popular and largely used when the dataset is non-linear.
 It has the ability to convert highly non-linear feature to linear space.

 ### Implementation
+The implementation is done using python that uses a package name [sklearn](https://scikit-learn.org/stable/modules/svm.html) through which we need to import SVM.
 ```sh
 #This tutorial will help you to learn to choose the best keranls
 #types of SVM - 1.linear SVM, 2.kernal SVM